[+] Help us improve

 During the 40 months the camp was in operation, more than 9,000 prisoners crossed Sandusky Bay to the Federal Docks for confinement in the 12 prison blocks inside the stockade.
 Periods of confinement varied depending on when the prisoners arrived.
 For the most part, the first prisoners in 1862 were exchanged after only 5 months while those arriving after Gettysburg in July 1863 stayed for 12 - 18 months.
 The average number of prisoners confined at one time were about 2,000 - 2,500.

-Johnson Island Cemetery
+Johnson Island POW Cemetery

-After the Civil War, the Prison Depot was decommissioned in September 1865.
+After the war, the Prison Depot was decommissioned in September 1865.
 The last 9 prisoners, including 2 diehards who refused to take the oath of allegiance and 2 who were charged with piracy, left the island on September 5th.
 The buildings, lumber, and surplus materials and equipment needed to run the prison were auctioned off during 1865 and 1866.
 Leonard Johnson, owner of the island, was the high bidder for the buildings and lumber, which he eventually sold.
 A few of the buildings were brought across the ice to Marblehead and used as dwellings.
 None of the buildings remain.

 From 1866 to 1894, the island was used primarily for agricultural purposes.
 Fruit trees were planted along with general crops.
 The site of the Prisoner of War Depot was plowed under to raise crops.
 A small number of private lots were sold to individuals during this period.